browserengineering/book/book/animations.md

             self.draw_list.append(current_effect)
 ```

-Note again that this simple algorithm of walking up from the
+Note that this simple algorithm of walking up from the
 composited layers isn't quite correct; it doesn't apply visual effects
 atomically.
 Fixing that isn't too hard, but it requires you to set up
 a mapping from the display list to the draw display list and isn't too
-important for most web pages, so I've left that as an exercise.
+visible on most web pages, so I've left that as an exercise.

 ::: {.further}